christopherslee/intro_to_metaprogramming/README.md

 Requirements
 ------------

-The workshop was created with Ruby 1.9.3, but should work with most ruby versions.
+The workshop was created with Ruby 1.9.3, but works through version 2.1.2.
 There's an assumption that you have at least a basic understanding of Ruby programming.

 Clone the git repo: